ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: faq}
 {: support}

-BYOL was a feature available to vCenter Server and VMware vSphere® instances in version 2.0 and later.
-IBM Cloud previously allowed clients to bring their own licenses (BYOL) when moving their existing on-premises VMware workloads to IBM Cloud.
+BYOL (Bring Your Own License) was a feature available to VMware vCenter Server® and VMware vSphere® instances in version 2.0 and later.
+Previously, {{site.data.keyword.cloud}} allowed clients to bring their own licenses (BYOL) when moving their existing on-premises VMware® workloads to {{site.data.keyword.cloud_notm}}.

 BYOL is no longer allowed by VMware.
-You can no longer bring your own licenses for any new hosts.
-This applies to all VMware products that are available through IBM Cloud.
+You cannot bring your own licenses for any new hosts.
+This restriction applies to all VMware products that are available through {{site.data.keyword.cloud_notm}}.

-Existing BYOL servers will be able to perform upgrades and migrations to refresh software and hardware.
+For existing BYOL servers, you can complete upgrades and migrations to refresh the software and hardware.

 ## Can you use the BYOL feature for some VMware components and purchase monthly licenses for others?
 {: #faq_byol-mthly-license}